 Essential to our work is close involvement with adults and teens in our community, and stakeholders abroad.
-To facilitate this we rely on a trusted Advisory Board, Teen Advisors, as well as our Board of Directors.
+To facilitate this we rely on a trusted Advisory Board, our Youth Action Team, as well as our Board of Directors.

-The Maya Gold Foundation is governed by a ten member Board of Directors.
+The Maya Gold Foundation is governed by a nine member Board of Directors.
 Each Board member brings a commitment to this work and unique skills and qualities which we value deeply.
 We also rely on an Advisory Board comprised of community members who support our efforts, and a group of local teens that offer guidance and insight.

-Back row, from left: Elise Gold, Nicolas Swerdloff, Paul Alexander, Emilie Aebie.
+Back row, from left: Phoebe Lain, Mathew Swerdloff, Nicolas Swerdloff, Paul Alexander, Sarah Dukler

-Front row, from left: Noelle Adamo, Lynn Bartlett, Jeffrey Corbin, Hannah Goichman, Mathew Swerdloff
+Front row, from left: Jeff Corbin, Elise Gold, Noelle Adamo, Lynn Bartlett

 BOARD OF DIRECTORS